 For participants outside Canada, we will send a testing kit to the designated migration office (for an immigration application) or the consular mission (for a citizenship application).
 The migration office or consular mission will then contact the participants directly to arrange a sampling appointment.

 DNA testing begins immediately after we receive all the samples and is completed within 1 to 3 business days.
 We’ll send you an official copy of the results and a second official copy is sent directly from our laboratory to IRCC or CPC as proof of relationship for your case.

-Fast and Accurate Immigration DNA Testing
+Your Immigration DNA Testing Experts

 Standards Council of Canada (SCC) Accredited

 As Canada's oldest and largest accredited lab, Genetrack is officially approved by Immigration, Refugees and Citizenship Canada (IRCC) and the Case Processing Centre (CPC) to perform DNA testing for immigration casework.